watzcraft/HauntingHouse/README.md

 This book is written in Word.
 I know, you don't like it.
 For me, it was the only way to bring in some personal preferences regarding layout and appearance.

 I did (and still do) use services like "leanpub" and know that it may perfectly suited to a project like this.
 You can even participate in writing.
+But visual appearance is very restricted and even simple "gimmicks" like table and pics required ugly workarounds in my last book.
+As there are enough compromises in my home control, leave me at least a visual appealing description thereof.

 For now, i invite you to use Word in revision mode or to send input simply via mail.